 Best video chat apps in 2024

 Video chat apps can offer a virtual presence at physical events, or help you stay in touch with friends and family who live too far away to meet in person on a regular basis.
-The magic we call the internet means those physical gaps have a bridge, and it's as easy to do as picking up the phone.
+The internet can bridge those physical gaps in a way that's as easy to do as picking up the phone.

 But which of these apps is right for you?
 There are plenty of options out there, and choosing the right one might be a bit tricky.
-Lucky for you we've rounded up all the best video chat apps around, and most of them won't cost you a penny.
+Lucky for you we've rounded up all the best video chat apps around, and you can use them all without paying a penny.

 The best video chat apps you can download today